-- 1. Obtained an appraisal to determine the fair market value of the Property; - 2.
+- 1. Obtained an appraisal to determine the fair market value of the Property, which included consideration of any immovable fixtures and equipment as appropriate; - 2.
 Reviewed and approved the appraisal, and established the amount it believes to be just compensation; - 3.
-Determined the Owner of the Property by examining the county assessor's record and the title report; - 4.
-Made a written offer to the Owner for the full amount of just compensation which was not less than the approved appraised value; and - 5.
-Provided the Owner with a written statement of the basis for, the amount established as just compensation.
+Determined the owner(s) of the Property by examining the county assessor's record and the title report; - 4.
+Made a written offer to the only known Heir and Devisee of the owner for the full amount of just compensation which was not less than the approved appraised value; and - 5.
+Provided the Owner with a written statement of, and summary of the basis for, the amount established as just compensation with respect to the foregoing offer.

-It is recommended that the based on the above Evidence, the Board find and determine that the offer required by Section 7267.2 of the California Government Code has been made to the Owner.
+It is recommended that the based on the above evidence, the Board find and determine that the offer required by Section 7267.2 of the California Government Code has been made to the owner(s) of record.